 If you have been following this blog, you knew that we only had a 2N1D stay in Singapore on our 9 days backpacking because time wasn’t enough.
 On our last day, Singapore was the only country left unexplored.

 Jane, who had been to Singapore twice knew better places than me so I am stoked to be guided by her in this trip!
+Oh, and if you have enough time, you better prepare your Singapore itinerary by reading guides and blogs.

 If you haven’t booked your hotels yet, better do it as early as now.
 Check out discounted hotel rates here.